Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 **Standard** (A standard CHaOS experiment, useable for all hands-on events.)

+**Active** (Experiment has working equipment at the time of last update, and is available for events.)

 **Computer Science**

 <!--- End Tags (DO NOT REMOVE THIS COMMENT) --->